Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: The ``focus group'' attack on small-exponent RSA

-The size of $d$ in the last entry in Table~\ref{tab:tab1} is 220 bits longer than achieved in \cite{BD} for a 10,000-bit RSA modulus $n$.
-However, this is mostly explained by algorithmic improvements in lattice reduction:~Mathematica's {\tt LatticeReduce} command uses the L2 algorithm \cite{NS}, which typically outperformed the BKZ implementation from \cite{ntl} in our tests.
-Indeed, it is for this reason that our exponents are significantly higher than those reported in earlier experiments (e.g., \cite{BD,BM,Wong}).
-It is interesting to speculate whether certain features of \cite{NS} are particularly helpful to the lattices produced by Coppersmith's method, and if so, how to leverage them further (see also the example and comments at the end of \secref{sec:sub:shortvectors}).
+As an aside, the timings demonstrate the power of the implementation of the L2 lattice basis reduction algorithm \cite{NS} used in Mathematica's {\tt LatticeReduce} command, which typically outperformed the BKZ implementations in NTL and {\tt sagemath}.
+For example, the exponents $\delta$ achieved here are higher than in previously reported experiments (e.g., \cite{BD,BM,Wong}), with the size of $d$ in the last entry in Table~\ref{tab:tab1} being 220 bits longer than achieved in \cite{BD} for a 10,000-bit RSA modulus $n$.
+Recall that Table~\ref{tab:tab1} makes a controlled comparison between different approaches to Coppersmith's method on the same RSA keys, by using the same hardware and same lattice basis reduction algorithms.
+It is interesting to speculate whether certain features of \cite{NS} are particularly useful when applied to the lattices produced by Coppersmith's method, and if so, how to leverage them further (recall also the example in \secref{sec:overview}, where BKZ is more helpful with block size 3 than block size 5).